Coldray125/beerinfo/README.md

 - **Other Dependencies:**
   - Lombok
   - Jackson Databind: Used for JSON serialization/deserialization.
-  - Spark Core: Used for building web services.
+  - Javalin: Used for building web services.
   - JavaFaker

 - **Testing Report Framework:**